swlew369/Relax_Take-Home_Challenge/README.md

 customer and the second file has customer data with various features such as customer name and the organization they belong to.

-Python code is provided in Juptyer Notebooks, and a written report is a pdf file.
+Python code used for this project is provided in Juptyer Notebooks, and a written report is provided as a pdf file.

 **Code**